thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 However, we can try to guess it:
 If there has not been any improvement for a high number&nbsp;$L$ of steps, then the current-best candidate solution is probably a local optimum.
 If that happens, we just restart at a new random point in the search space.
-Of course, we will remember the **best ever encountered** candidate solution over all restarts and return it to the user in the end.
+Of course, we will remember the **best ever encountered** candidate solution&nbsp;$\solspel_B$ over all restarts and return it to the user in the end.

 #### The Algorithm {#sec:hillClimberWithRestartAlgo}